ZenMastersTeam/Zen-UV/mkdocs/texel_density.md

 ### Global TD Preset

 Global project TD Preset value used in [Zen Unwrap](unwrap.md#zen-unwrap) and other operators.
+You can set the desired texel density once per project, and other operators will use it as needed.
 You can chage the value using Settings button.

 ![](img/screen/texel_density/texel_density_global_td.png)